Tommaso-R-Marena/QuantumFold-Advantage/README.md

 **State-of-the-art quantum-classical hybrid architecture for protein structure prediction**

-QuantumFold-Advantage demonstrates provable quantum advantage in protein structure prediction by integrating quantum computing with advanced deep learning techniques from AlphaFold-3, ESM-2, and modern ML best practices.
+QuantumFold-Advantage seeks to demonstrate provable quantum advantage in protein structure prediction by integrating quantum computing with advanced deep learning techniques from AlphaFold-3, ESM-2, and modern ML best practices.

 ## 🚀 Try it Now!